alexpeterhall/quotes/quotes.md

-"A lack of patience changes the outcome." - Farnam Street "Happiness is a choice and a skill." - Naval Ravikant "The lust for comfort murders the passions of the soul." - Kahlil Gibran, mystic, poet, and artist (6 Jan 1883-1931)
+"A lack of patience changes the outcome." - Farnam Street "Happiness is a choice and a skill." - Naval Ravikant "The lust for comfort murders the passions of the soul." - Kahlil Gibran, mystic, poet, and artist (6 Jan 1883-1931) "No one is useless in this world who lightens the burden of it for anyone else." - Charles Dickens, novelist (7 Feb 1812-1870)

 ## Decision Making / Strategy